 How developers benefit

-Approved LIA incentive recipients will enjoy the following allowances on qualifying capital expenditure incurred for the construction or extension/ renovation works, amounting to Addition and Alteration (A&A) works, of an approved LIA building.
+Approved LIA incentive recipients can enjoy the following allowances on qualifying capital expenditure incurred for the construction, extension or renovation works that constitute Addition and Alteration (A&A) works of an approved LIA building:

-- Annual allowances of 5% are granted until the total allowance amounts to 100% of qualifying capital expenditure.
+- Annual allowances of 5% are granted until the full 100% of the capital expenditure is covered.

 Who can apply